DanielNoord/pydocstringformatter/README.md

 sadly `docformatter` is now also no longer fully supported.
 Therefore, some contributors of `pylint` got together and started working on our own formatter to fulfill our needs.

-When asked we defined the objective of the tools as:
+When asked we defined the objective of the tool as:

 _"A docstring formatter that follows PEP8 and PEP257 but makes some of the more 'controversial' elements of the PEPs optional"_

 See
 [the original answer](https://github.com/DanielNoord/pydocstringformatter/issues/38).

+As such, the biggest difference between the two is that `pydocstringformatter` fixes some of the open issues we found in `docformatter`.
+In general, the output of both formatters (and any other docstring formatter) should be relatively the same.

 ## How to install